Nexdata/Nexdata/README.md

 - 👋 Hi, I’m @Datatang-MKT
-- 👀 I’m interested in helping people find us on the right time
+- 👀 I’m interested in helping PEOPLE TO FIND BEST DATA STRATEGY
 - 🌱 I’m currently learning to adopt market tread to our marketing strategy
 - 📫 You can contact us info@datatang.com